 - The size of each box

-- Whether to use a ‘read more’ button and if so which colour
+- Whether to use a ‘read more’ button

 - Set the ‘read more’ button text